ANOREXIA, BULIMIA, AND OTHER APPETITE AND EATING DISORDERS

 These disorders are discussed in much more detail in the 2010 edition of Nutritional Balancing And Hair Mineral Analysis.
 Here I will just summarize:

 Š Copper imbalance is usually present with anorexia and bulimia.
-High copper and low zinc are associated with loss of taste and smell, and therefore an important reduction in appetite.
+High copper and low zinc are associated with loss of taste and smell, and therefore a lack of appetite.
 This is a very common situation today.
 It causes many people to eat irregularly or skip meals.
 It also causes many people to eat very spicy, sugary or salty food because otherwise they do not taste their food very much.
 This is unfortunate and recovery of the natural senses is a slow process of balancing the body chemistry.

-Š Distortions of the body image is also an important factor in most cases of anorexia.
+Š Distortions of the body image is also an important factor in some cases of anorexia.
 This, too, may have to do with copper imbalance.
 Copper is associate with a tendency to detach, ‘spaciness’, or schizoid tendencies.
-It is very common as well.

 Š Anorexia is a very dangerous condition because it feeds upon itself biochemically.
 As the copper imbalance worsens, the person eats less, and this worsens a zinc deficiency and a copper excess.
 If this vicious cycle cannot be broken, death may ensue.
 Therefore, nutritional approaches may be extremely helpful or even life-saving for some with anorexia.